Carter Lake (Iowa–Nebraska)

+Lake in Iowa and Nebraska, U.S.

 Carter Lake is a shallow oxbow lake in Nebraska and Iowa, located next to Omaha, and marks one of the only spots the Iowa-Nebraska border is not on the Missouri River.
 Soon after its formation the lake was called the East Omaha Lake, and then Lake Nakoma.
 The city of Carter Lake, Iowa, takes its name from the lake.
 The lake was formed from the Saratoga Bend in the Missouri River.

 Overview

 The lake has native black crappie, bluegill, channel catfish, common carp, green sunfish, and largemouth bass.
 The lake is irregularly stocked with channel catfish and northern pike.
 Invasive species in the lake include curlyleaf pondweed and eurasian watermilfoil.
 There are limited restrictions on fishing in the lake.

 There is one publicly available boat ramp, and boating is legal on the lake.